Role

 To introduce self-serve returns on the platform, we took a dual-pathway approach that addressed both the user experience and internal team efficiency.

-• Enabled users to initiate returns directly from the transaction page in their account.
+• We enabled users to initiate returns directly from the transaction page in their account.

-• Rolled out a unified return experience across all markets, allowing users to start and complete RMA-type returns independently
+• We rolled out a unified return experience across all markets, allowing users to start and complete RMA-type returns independently

-• Streamlined data collection at the start of the return journey to reduce back-and-forth and improve the quality of information handed off to Customer Experience advisors.
+• This streamlined data collection at the start of the return journey to reduce back-and-forth and improved the quality of information handed off to Customer Experience advisors.

 The design approach for self-serve returns was deeply rooted in continuous discovery and insight gathering.
 We combined quantitative data, behavioral analytics, and qualitative research to build a comprehensive understanding of the returns experience from both user and operational perspectives.
 The UX researcher played a pivotal role in uncovering user needs, motivations, and pain points through user interviews, surveys, and diary studies, surfacing valuable insights that shaped early design hypotheses and assumptions.
 Alongside research findings.
 Sentiment analysis from Chattermill & returns related conversations in our customer experience repository added a layer of emotional context, highlighting key drivers of negative feedback.
 This multi-source, iterative insight gathering allowed us to continuously validate assumptions, prioritize opportunities, and ensure that design decisions were grounded in evidence rather than assumptions.